 - (1) Continued financial need.
 As long as the child is in foster care, the child must remain in financial need. - (2) Continued placement in licensed placements.
 All foster care placements must be fully licensed placements.
-Title IV-E cannot be claimed for any period during which a child is not in a licensed placement. - (3) Continued placement in eligible placement.
-Placements considered outside the scope of foster care cannot be reimbursed. - 6.
+Title IV-E cannot be claimed for any period during which a child is not in a licensed placement. - (3) Continued placement in an eligible placement.
+Placements considered outside the scope of foster care cannot be reimbursed. - (4) Efforts to finalize permanency.
+A permanency hearing finding must be made documenting that the department is making reasonable efforts to finalize a permanency plan for the child no less than 12 months from the date of removal. - 6.
 Runaway Status.
-When a child is in runaway status, the provider is not eligible for Title IV-E reimbursement because the child is not in a licensed placement.
-Once the child returns to a licensed placement, the agency may file a claim for room and board reimbursement once again, but not for that time during which the child was in runaway status. - 7.
-Adjustments to Title IV-E Claims.
+When a child is on runaway status, the local agency is not eligible for Title IV-E reimbursement because the child is not in a licensed placement.
+Once the child returns to a licensed placement, the agency may file a claim for room and board reimbursement once again, but not for that time during which the child was on runaway status.

+7. Adjustments to Title IV-E Claims.
 Should a claim be filed for a child during a period in which the child is temporarily not eligible for reimbursement, an adjustment can be made to correct the error.
-The local agency should contact the Department every quarter as to any adjustments that must be made for that quarter, and forward a copy of any incorrectly claimed invoice(s) with a written explanation for the error.
+The local agency should contact the department every quarter as to any adjustments that must be made for that quarter and forward a copy of any incorrectly claimed invoice(s) with a written explanation for the error.